sxjczzl/Homebrew-brew/docs/Manpage.md

   * `untap` `tap`:
     Remove a tapped repository.

-  * `unused`:
-    Lists kegs that were installed as dependencies of other kegs, but are no longer required for any explicitly-installed keg.

   * `update` [`--merge`] [`--force`]:
     Fetch the newest version of Homebrew and all formulae from GitHub using